-If, on the other hand, you are the sort of person that has an entrepreneurship mind, it is a good idea to satiate this urge with fresh side hustle ideas or challenges.
+If, on the other hand, you are the sort of person who has an entrepreneurial mind, it is a good idea to satiate this urge with fresh side hustle ideas or challenges.

 And in whatever you do, keep in mind that perseverance and hard work is always the key!